 Soapstone is available in a range of shades on a sliding gray scale, some with blue or green undertones.
 Each slab is unique and varies from quarry to quarry.
 The widest variation in soapstone is in the quartz fleck and veining patterns.
 Some slabs have large but few veins; others have dense veining.

 Above: Soapstone naturally darkens with use over time.
-Architectural grade soapstone can be altered to achieve a dark-charcoal black by applying mineral oil.
-You can see the result on this slab of soapstone that has been coated with mineral oil on the left, and is in it's natural state on the right.
+Architectural-grade soapstone can be altered to achieve a dark-charcoal black by applying mineral oil.
+You can see the result on this slab of soapstone that has been coated with mineral oil (L), and in its natural state (R).
 This process can also serve to highlight veining.
-Image by Janet Hall.
+Photograph by Janet Hall.

-Above: MADE LLC a New York-based design-build practice, often chooses soapstone for countertops.
+Above: Made LLC a New York–based design-build practice, often chooses soapstone for countertops.
 "We like to use materials that develop character as they're lived with, becoming increasingly beautiful as they wear in over the years," says founding partner Ben Bischoff.
 "Soapstone is one we come back to again and again.
 It's beautiful at the start and becomes even more so as it breaks in with your work patterns."
-Image via MADE LLC.
+Photograph via Made LLC.